11 Submitting coursework, assessments and feedback

 Word limits are set by academic staff with the level, range and depth of the piece of work in mind.
 Setting a word limit ensures that students are being assessed on the same criteria and ensures that the focus of the assignment is maintained.
 Where a word limit is identified for an assignment, you must declare the accurate word count on the front page of your assignment.
 You should not go either above or below the set word limit by more than 10%.

 The word limit runs from the introduction to the conclusion of the assignment and will include quotes and footnotes which appear in the body of the assignment.
 The word limit does not include the following: abstracts, contents page, diagrams, graphs, images, reference list, bibliography or appendices.
-Exceeding the word limit demonstrates an inability to distil information and make cogent arguments in both journalism and in academic work, and will result in a lower mark being awarded.
+Exceeding the word limit demonstrates an inability to distil information and make cogent arguments in professional or academic work, and will result in a lower mark being awarded.
 A penalty may apply for work that excessively exceeds the word limit.

 Time limits

-Like word limits, time limits for broadcast assignments are set with the level, range and depth of the piece of work in mind.
-However for broadcast time limits are precise and must be adhered to exactly.
+Like word limits, time limits for recorded/oral assignments are set with the level, range and depth of the piece of work in mind.
+However for recorded assignments, time limits are precise and must be adhered to exactly.

 Deadlines